Natural Gas Pipeline Safety

 The greatest risk to underground natural gas pipelines is accidental damage during excavation.
 Even minor damage such as a gouge, scrape, dent, or crease to a pipeline or its coating may cause a leak or failure.

-Call Before You Dig will contact the gas utility owners of underground facilities in the immediate area so the location of pipelines can be marked prior to excavation.
+Dig Safe will contact the gas utility owners of underground facilities in the immediate area so the location of pipelines can be marked prior to excavation.
 This service is performed at no cost to you.
 Underground pipelines often run along a public street, but may also be near private property.
 The area along each side of the pipeline is known as a right-of-way, which gives the facility owner the “right” to restrict certain activities, even on private property.

 Failure to comply with the law can jeopardize public safety, result in costly damages and lead to substantial fines.